Mount & Chilwell to miss England's final Euro 2020 group game as they self-isolate following Gilmour contact

 However, if the Three Lions finish second, the pair will sit on the sidelines once again when they come up against the Group E winners on June 28.

-England will be required to play on Saturday the 27th if they end up in third, but it would take an extraordinary swing in goal difference for such a scenario to arise.
+England will be required to play on Saturday 27 if they end up in third, but it would take an extraordinary swing in goal difference for such a scenario to arise.

 What has Southgate said?

-Southgate insisted that he doesn't bear any hard feelings towards Mount and Chilwell during his latest press conference, but did reveal that he will be reminding the rest of the squad of the coronavirus protocols to avoid any further setbacks.
+Southgate insisted that he doesn't bear any hard feelings towards Mount and Chilwell, but did reveal that he will be reminding the rest of the squad of the coronavirus protocols to avoid any further setbacks.

-"I’m not angry or p****d off really and certainly not with the players.
+"I’m not angry or p*ssed off really and certainly not with the players.
 Not with anybody," he said.
 "It’s just the fact of the world we’re living in at the moment.

 "I think these sorts of things do serve as a reminder that we are under a different sort of spotlight to most parts of the community and at higher risk of being forced to miss matches or whatever else.

-"I think the players, after what’s happened today, I don’t think they will need us to tell them but for sure we will."
+"I think the players, after what’s happened, I don’t think they will need us to tell them but for sure we will."